lexik/LexikFormFilterBundle/Resources/doc/index.md

 Options:

-* `condition_operator`: this option allow to define the operator you want to use, the default operator is FilterOperands::OPERATOR_EQUAL.
-See FilterOperands::OPERATOR_xxx constants for all available operators.
+* `condition_operator`: this option allows you to configure the operator you want to use, the default operator is FilterOperands::OPERATOR_EQUAL.
+See the FilterOperands::OPERATOR_xxx constants for all available operators.
-You can also use FilterOperands::OPERAND_SELECTOR, this will display a combo box with available operator in addition to the input text.
+You can also use FilterOperands::OPERAND_SELECTOR, this will display a combo box with the available operators in addition to the input text.

 ---
 **filter_number_range:**